SoftDevGang/login-form-tdd-ui-kata/React/login-form/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the command

+`npx create-react-app login-form --template typescript`

 ## Available Scripts